It may not seem like a luxury today, but having access to power on work sites or in tool sheds isn’t guaranteed.

 That’s not to say that a solar generator wouldn’t cut it.
 It’s possible to run your power tools with solar generators, but not all solar generators will do.

 Part of it has to do with how solar works.
-Solar panels harness energy from sunlight, which they absorb via specialized cells inside the panel.
+Solar panels harness energy from sunlight, which they absorb via specialised cells inside the panel.
 The panels convert the sunlight into energy by creating electric charges that move within the cell.
 The electricity flows due to the internal electric field within the cell and gets stored in the solar generator.

 As the generator converts sunlight into direct current and then alternating current for electrical use, you lose some power.
 You need a solar generator with high enough capacity to run something like power tools, most of which tend to be high-energy consumption items.